jdeathe/centos-ssh/README.md

 ## Quick Example

-Run up a container named 'ssh.pool-1.1.1' from the docker image 'jdeathe/centos-ssh' on port 2020 of your docker host.

 ### SSH Mode

+Run up an SSH container named 'ssh.pool-1.1.1' from the docker image 'jdeathe/centos-ssh' on port 2020 of your docker host.

 ```
 $ docker run -d \